“I figure if I keep my spirit in shape, the bones will take care of themselves.” ~ Rita Moreno

 Casein

-Casein is the main protein in milk; there are four sub-types.
+Casein is the main protein in milk, of which there are four sub-types.
 You may have heard you need to avoid dairy because it contains casein, which is connected to breast cancer.

 Lactose